brooklynrail/brooklynrail-platform/content/events/2022/07/picturing-black-girlhood-moments-of-possibility.md

 ---
 title: "Picturing Black Girlhood: Moments of Possibility"
-deck: Featuring Zoraida Lopez-Diago and friends
+deck: Featuring Zoraida Lopez-Diago and Jessica Holmes
 summary: "Photographer and curator Zoraida Lopez-Diago and friends join Rail ArTonic Editor Jessica Holmes for a conversation.
 We conclude with a poetry reading by Raevan Aliyah Senior. "